 One of the first things Nixon did was start her own LinkedIn group.
 Via that and her other writing on LinkedIn, she landed her first client, a woman who had overflow work for her proofreading and content writing business.
 This first client is still a client today.

 Nixon hadn’t even named her business yet and she already had work.
 She registered her business name, Nixon Virtual Strategies.
 After that, Nixon recalls, “I never looked back.”

 “I am still designing websites for clients and constructing content, copywriting and blogging.
 Finally, work doesn’t feel like work at all.”

-Read Nixon’s article on Forbes: Are You Networking or Self-Promoting?
+Here’s the article Patricia wrote: Are You Networking or Self-Promoting?